The 2026 Legal Awards judging panel

 Members of the judging panel

-Dean of the School of Law and Social Justice at the University of Liverpool
+Director of the School of Law at Liverpool John Moores University